 While we’re on the subject of closures, TEACH your staff how to open screw-tops.
 Yes, there IS a proper way.
 There is a right way.
 It is not a beer bottle.
 A stripped-out Stelvin is a hilarious offence, so please, as these closures become more and more popular, spend 5 seconds and show your staff how to open them.
 Most people can’t believe there actually is a right way!

 On the subject of closures–or lack of them–more and more establishments are using wine-on-tap for their by-the-glass program.
 Don’t bring a glass of wine to my table with foam on it.

 “Let the wine breathe” “I’m just going to set this over here to breathe.”
 “Do you want this to breathe for a while or do you want to taste it?”
 This is, of course, immediately after extracting the cork on a completely full bottle.
 Why do they teach this?
 Do they?
 Where do waiters learn this?
 Is this taught in somm-school?
-It’s almost 2020 and I STILL get this constantly.
+It’s 2023 and I STILL get this constantly.
 This statement seems to be quite often THE badge of wine-experience a waiter shows.
 “Wine breathing” is literally the ONLY thing they have absorbed about wine in their career and they take great pride in influencing this pro-tip on their subjects.
 If your resty has a decanter-program or a price-point for decanter-policy, decant it (or ask).
 Otherwise just pour the sample already.

 “Who is sampling the wine tonight?”
 ONLY acceptable if a somm/manager/stranger brings the actual bottle table-side and the answer should have been cleared up anyway when the bottle was presented.
 Holy wow, people: Do we still need to be going over this?!?!?
 I get asked this WAYYYYY too often.